small-tech/jsdb/README.md

   - The time complexity of reads and writes are both O(1).
   - Reads are fast (take fraction of a millisecond and are about an order of magnitude slower than direct memory reads).
   - Writes are fast (in the order of a couple of milliseconds on tests on a dev machine).
+  - Initial table load time and full table write/compaction times are O(N) and increase linearly as your table size grows.

+## Suggested limits

+  - Break up your database into multiple tables whenever possible.
+  - Keep your table sizes under 100MB.

-## Limits
+## Hard limits

   - Your database size is limited by available memory.
-  - If your database size is larger than > 1GB, you should start your node process with a larger heap size than the default (~1.4GB).
+  - If your database size is larger than > ~1.3GB, you should start your node process with a larger heap size than the default (~1.4GB).
 E.g., to set aside 8GB of heap space:

   ```
   node --max-old-space-size=8192 why-is-my-database-so-large-i-hope-im-not-doing-anything-shady.js
   ```
 ## Memory Usage

 The reason JSDB is fast is because it keeps the whole database in memory.
 Also, to provide a transparent persistence and query API, it maintains a parallel object structure of proxies.
 This means that the amount of memory used will be multiples of the size of your database on disk and exhibits O(N) memory complexity.